microsoft/InQRy/README.md

 A robust, cross-platform utility that generates a QR code containing hardware specs of the target machine or device.

+:warning: InQRy is not actively maintained.
+However, pull requests will not be ignored.

 - [About](#about)
 - [Requirements](#requirements)
 - [Supported platforms](#supported-platforms)